Bayesian and Multi-Objective Decision Support for Incident Mitigation in Cyber-Physical Systems: Methodology

 \begin{quote} \texttt{CVSS:3.1/AV:N/AC:L/PR:N/UI:N/S:C/C:N/I:L/A:H} \end{quote}

-where: AV(Attack Vector):N(etwork) indicates remote exploitation over a network; AC(Attack Complexity):L(ow) reflects that no specialised conditions are required; PR(Privileges Required):N(one) and UI(User Interaction):N(one) denote that the attack requires neither privileges nor user interaction.
-S(Scope):C(hanged) implies that the impact extends beyond a single system, affecting the broader power grid.
-C(Confidentility):N(one) indicates no confidentiality loss; \\I(Integrity):L(ow) reflects partial integrity compromise through unauthorised control; and A(Availabaility):H(igh) denotes a high impact on system availability, potentially leading to widespread disruption.
+This CVSS vector characterises a network-accessible attack within the critical infrastructure: AV:N indicates remote exploitation over a network; AC:L denotes low complexity requiring no specialised preconditions; PR:N and UI:N show that no privileges or user interaction are needed; S:C reflects changed scope impacting beyond the target system; C:N indicates no confidentiality loss; I:L shows low integrity compromise; while A:H signifies high availability impact.
+Using Equation~\ref{eq:p_exposure_vuln_noncve} with the corresponding CVSS metric values~\cite{CVSS31}, the fallback exposure probability estimate for \texttt{V16} is calculated as: